deislabs/mystikos/doc/user-getting-started-rust.md

 myst exec-sgx rootfs /myapp
 ```

-The command specifies `myst` as the driver, and asks the driver to execute a program in a SGX enclave in this manner:
+The command specifies `myst` as the driver, and asks the driver to execute a program in an SGX enclave in this manner:

 1. Load rootfs as the root file system into the enclave
 1. Load `/myapp` from the file system and execute it.